 A term contract is an agreement with a specific customer to transport cargo from a designated origin to a designated destination at a set rate (affreightment) or at a daily rate (time charter).
 The rate may or may not include escalation provisions to recover changes in specific costs such as fuel.
 Time charters, which insulate the Company from revenue fluctuations caused by weather and navigational delays and temporary market declines, represented approximately 58% of the marine transportation's inland revenues under term contracts during 2022 and 2021, and 66% of the revenue under term contracts during 2020.
 A spot contract is an agreement with a customer to move cargo from a specific origin to a designated destination for a rate negotiated at the time the cargo movement takes place.
 Spot contract rates are at the current "market" rate and are subject to market volatility.
 The Company typically maintains a higher mix of term contracts to spot contracts to provide the Company with a reasonably predictable revenue stream while maintaining spot market exposure to take advantage of new business opportunities and customers' peak demands.
 During 2021 and 2020, approximately 65% of inland marine transportation revenues were under term contracts and 35% were spot contract revenues.
-During 2022, approximately 60% of inland marine transportation's coastal revenues under term contracts in 2021 and approximately 90% of coastal revenues under term contracts in 2022 and 2021.
+During 2022, approximately 60% of inland marine transportation revenues were under term contracts and 40% were spot contract revenues.
+Coastal time charters represented approximately 85% of the marine transportation's coastal revenues under term contracts in 2021 and approximately 90% of coastal revenues under term contracts in 2022 and 2020.